Barry Gibb: Grammy awards

 The three Gibb brothers were appointed Commanders of the Order of the British Empire (CBE) in 2002.
 On 2 May 2004, Barry and Robin received their awards at Buckingham Palace, along with their nephew Adam, who collected the award on behalf of his father Maurice, who had died in January 2003.
 Gibb was also awarded a knighthood in the 2018 New Year Honours.
 He was also made an Honorary Companion of the Order of Australia on 27 January 2022 in the 2022 Special Honours for eminent service to the performing arts as a musician, songwriter and record producer, to the advancement of Australian music artists and to philanthropy.
-In 2023, He became a Kennedy Center Honoree for contributions to American culture & for being a "pop music pioneer".
+In 2023, He became a Kennedy Center Honoree for contributions to American culture and for being a "pop music pioneer".

-Gibb is also a prolific and successful songwriter and a fellow of the British Academy of Songwriters, Composers and Authors.
+Gibb is a prolific songwriter and a fellow of the British Academy of Songwriters, Composers and Authors.
 In 1977, Gibb saw five of his songs simultaneously enter the Top Ten of the Billboard Hot 100 and, for one week in March, four of the top five songs were written by him.
 His songs were No. 1 for 27 out of 37 weeks from 24 December 1977 to 2 September 1978.
-Gibb also holds a very unusual record, in that he is the only songwriter in history to write four successive US No. 1 hits: in 1978, the Bee Gees' "Stayin' Alive" was replaced at number one by Andy's single, "Love Is Thicker Than Water", followed by the Bee Gees' "Night Fever" for their longest run, seven weeks.
-This was then replaced by the Bee Gee's "If I Can't Have You", recorded by Yvonne Elliman.
+Gibb also holds the record for writing the most consecutive US No. 1 hits, with four successive hits: in 1978, the Bee Gees' "Stayin' Alive" was replaced at number one by Andy's single, "Love Is Thicker Than Water", followed by the Bee Gees' "Night Fever" for their longest run, seven weeks.
+This was then replaced by the Bee Gees' "If I Can't Have You", recorded by Yvonne Elliman.
 He is the only male artist to have 10 songs on the 600 biggest songs of the Hot 100 Billboard in its history, having co-written, co-produced or performed them.

 As a songwriter, Gibb has had No. 1 songs in the 1960s, 1970s, 1980s, 1990s and 2000s, when "Islands in the Stream" became No. 1 in the UK as the Comic Relief single for 2009.
 His compositions for the Bee Gees have been recorded by numerous artists, including José Feliciano, Celine Dion, Al Green, Wyclef Jean, Janis Joplin, Jimmy Little, Barry Manilow, Olivia Newton-John, Roy Orbison, Elvis Presley, Kenny Rogers, Diana Ross, Nina Simone, Barbra Streisand, Samantha Sang, Tina Turner, Conway Twitty, Frankie Valli, Luther Vandross, Sarah Vaughan, Jennifer Warnes, Dionne Warwick and Andy Williams.
 Australian musician David Campbell, praising Gibb, compared the Beach Boys and the Bee Gees: 'And like Brian Wilson, Barry Gibb's melodies made the songs timeless.'

 Gibb's solo songs have been recorded by number of artists, including Lou Reizner, Samantha Sang, P. P. Arnold, Ronnie Burns, Jerry Vale and many others.
 As a record producer, Gibb produced albums for Andy Gibb, Barbra Streisand, Dionne Warwick, Kenny Rogers and Diana Ross.